-We now apply our result to the computation of the absorption cross section for a few specific black hole solutions in string theory.
-Although our result can of course be applied to concrete solutions in specific given $d$ dimensions, we prefer to consider in this article only solutions in which $d$ remains arbitrary.
+We now apply our results to the computation of the absorption cross section for a few specific black hole solutions in string theory.
+Although our results can of course be applied to concrete solutions in specific given $d$ dimensions, we prefer to consider in this article only solutions in which $d$ remains arbitrary.